Jim Jordan lost a second House speaker vote. Here's what happens next.

 Jordan could stay in the race and continue trying to win over Republican holdouts.
 Or he could drop out and the GOP could go back to square one, restarting the process of nominating a candidate for the role.

-Jordan has vowed to stay in the race, and declined to speculate about what could happen if he fell short once again.
-He has given no indication that he plans to drop out.
+Following the vote, Jordan vowed to continue to work to attract support, and gave no indication that he plans to drop out.

-"I've already proven I can get from the most conservative members of the conference, to the more moderate members of the conference.
-So I've got a whole cross section of the conference," Jordan said before Wednesday's vote.
-"It's important that we get the last few."
+"Speaker McCarthy, he had a two-month runway from when he got the conference nomination and when we got to that first week in January, so we're right where he was in his numbers," Jordan said, referencing the span between the internal vote to nominate McCarthy held after the November midterm elections and the formal vote that took place on the House floor at the start of the new Congress.

+The Ohio Republican continued: "We got 200 votes.
+You know, we picked up some today, a couple dropped off but they voted for me before, I think they can come back again.
+So we'll keep talking to members, we'll keep working on it."

 Jordan could call a third vote